 The Canon EF 50mm f/1.2 USM offers a usable level of sharpness even at maximum aperture and filmmakers will looking for extremely shallow depth of field won’t be disappointed.
 Canon’s L-series glass and Super Spectra coatings limit flare and ensure the highest image quality in terms of color and contrast.

-With an MSRP of nearly $1,500, this lens isn’t cheap but its robust, weather-sealed construction makes this a solid investment for the discerning photographer.
+This lens isn’t cheap but its robust, weather-sealed construction makes this a solid investment for the discerning photographer.

 Best Telephoto Prime